siri-varma/java-sdk/daprdocs/README.md

 # Dapr Java SDK documentation

-This page covers how the documentation is structured for the Dapr Java SDK

 ## Dapr Docs

 All Dapr documentation is hosted at [docs.dapr.io](https://docs.dapr.io), including the docs for the [Java SDK](https://docs.dapr.io/developing-applications/sdks/java/).
 Head over there if you want to read the docs.